l33tn00b/mcserver_velocity/README.md

 # Get rid of featured servers?
 - https://github.com/Pugmatt/BedrockConnect has a list of domain names to be blackholed (DNS) (pi-hole to the rescue)
 - perhaps you might also want to block the ip addresses of these servers in your network's firewall (hello, UDM)
+- do also blackhole: pocket.realms.minecraft.net
+-